SecurityHandbook/handbook/en/iot/andr.md

 <br>

 ### Ad Blocking:
-Ad blocking is a necessary evil from the security's point of view because of the tremendous amount of malicious advertisements around the web.
-It's recommended to support your favourite websites using a different more secure &ndash; financial &ndash; method.
+Ad blocking is a necessary evil from a security perspective because of the tremendous amount of malicious ads around the web.
+It's recommended to support your favourite websites using a more secure (eg. financial) method.

 #### FOSS local VPN:
 - DNS66: https://github.com/julian-klode/dns66